dashtaki/virta-charging-stations/README.md

 You will also see any lint errors in the console.\
 Shut it down manually with `Ctrl-C`.

-### `npm test`
+### `npm cypress:open`

-Launches the test runner in the interactive watch mode.\
+Launches E2E test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+For running test you have to:
+1. Run `npm start`
+2. Run `npm run cypress:open`
+3. You can see test cases in Cypress window

+I Also have written some unit test for some functions, like in `/src/api/api.js` and `/src/herpers/geo-location.js`w

 ### `npm run build`